-Fall and Winter almost beg for the warm comfort of creamy soups.
-I am sure it has something to do with all that chilly weather, but nothing satisfies on a cool evening better than a steaming bowl of soup.
+Fall and winter almost beg for the warm comfort of creamy soups.
+I am sure it has something to do with all that chilly weather, but nothing satisfies on a cool evening better than a steaming bowl of hot soup.

 **It is important to note that ‘plain‘ non-dairy milks often contain some sugar.
 For savory dishes like this, I like to be sure and use an ‘unsweetened‘ variety, which will be stated explicitly on the carton.
 You can also look at the grams of sugar on the nutrition label to be sure.

 - 3 1/2 cups potatoes peeled and diced , I used a mixture of yellow and red.
 Yellow are more creamy I have also taken to using half cauliflower instead to increase the nutrients...no one can tell the difference!

 - 1/2 pound diced cooked ham I used thinly sliced deli ham

 - 5 tablespoons any allowed butter